openstf/adbkit/README.md

 Most of the `adb` command line tool's functionality is supported (including pushing/pulling files, installing APKs and processing logs), with some added functionality such as being able to generate touch/key events and take screenshots.

+Note that even though the module is written in [CoffeeScript][coffeescript], only the compiled JavaScript is published to [NPM][npm], which means that it can easily be used with pure JavaScript codebases, too.

 ## Requirements

 Please note that although it may happen at some point, **this project is NOT an implementation of the ADB _server_**.
 The target host (where the devices are connected) must still have ADB installed and either already running (e.g. via `adb start-server`) or available in `$PATH`.
 An attempt will be made to start the server locally via the aforementioned command if the initial connection fails.
 This is the only case where we fall back to the `adb` binary.